-Each plan includes a means through which potentially eligible applicants and recipients are notified of the availability of housing assistance.
+Each plan includes a means through which potentially eligible applicants and clients are notified of the availability of housing assistance.
 The plan also addresses individuals in need in the surrounding rural areas, as appropriate, as well as individuals who may be HIV infected and homeless, but not part of any existing HIV support system.

 Each applicant includes a local and/or regional networking plan involving agencies that provide HIV related services that will be used for service referrals.
-Organizations participating in this network included local and regional health department AIDS programs, other HIV-related community-based organizations, alcohol and drug abuse HIV outreach agencies, HIV specific clinics, counseling and testing sites, homeless shelters and soup kitchens, local social service agencies, local Red Cross and Planned Parenthood organizations, and other agencies involved in a specific area.
+Organizations participating in this network included local and regional health department AIDS programs, other HIV-related Community-Based Organizations, alcohol and drug abuse HIV outreach agencies, HIV specific clinics, counseling and testing sites, homeless shelters and soup kitchens, local social service agencies, local Red Cross and Planned Parenthood organizations, and other agencies involved in specified areas.

-All plans develop and describe procedures for interagency referral and follow-up documentation to ensure other needed services are discussed and information on application for such services is made available to clients in need.
+All plans develop and describe procedures for interagency referral and follow-up.
+Documentation is maintained to ensure other needed services are discussed and information is placed on application which identifies services which are available and this is made available to clients.